oliveti/node-livereload/README.md

 * `originalPath` Set URL you use for development, e.g 'http:/domain.com', then LiveReload will proxy this url to local path.
 * `overrideURL` lets you specify a different host for CSS files.
 This lets you edit local CSS files but view a live site.
 See <http://feedback.livereload.com/knowledgebase/articles/86220-preview-css-changes-against-a-live-site-then-uplo> for details.
 * `usePolling` Poll for file system changes.
 Set this to true to successfully watch files over a network.
+* `delay` add a delay between when livereload detects a change to the filesystem and when it notifies the browser.
+Useful if the browser is reloading/refreshing before a file has been compiled, for example, by browserify.